A major component of computers is being able to make decisions. If

 -

-if the top two elements are bothTRUE
+AND: pushTRUEif the top two elements are bothTRUE -

-if the top element isFALSE
+NOT: pushTRUEif the top element isFALSEand vice-versa

 Some words come with built-in checks.
 For example, ?DUP